Aarushi0010/PYTHON/README.md

 # PYTHON

 ✨welcome to my python programming repository .
-This one will contain all the python programs in a much sorted way .
+This one will contain all the python programs in a much sorted way.

 ✔The programs will be devided into categories based on the method used to solve.